themediagrid.com, 47RT8V, DIRECT, 35d5010d7789b49d

 Credit: hornet.com

-Townhouse is a gay piano bar lounge in the expensive district of Midtown Manhattan.
+Townhouse is a gay piano bar in the expensive district of Midtown Manhattan.
 You would some of the most expensive stores such as Prada and Bergdorfgood in Midtown.
-So as you would expect you would find wealthy gay and bisexual mature.
+So as you would expect you would find wealthy gay and bisexual mature men at Townhouse.

 I went to Townhouse a few years ago and it did meet my expectations.
 The venue looks exactly as it’s called which is a townhouse.
 When your first enter the bar there is a small lobby.
 The floors have a red carpet which is clean.
 There are several rooms in the venue including a piano room.
 There is an upstairs and downstairs so there is room to move throughout the venue.